Filters

 Reasons for the growth of Chikankari art form in India

-The intricate Chikankari embroidery art from Lucknow, India has recently seen a major revival and growth.
+The detailed hand embroidery tradition from Lucknow, India has recently experienced a significant revival and growth.
 This elegant white-on-white stitch work has a history of 200 years, but had been losing popularity until the 2000s.
 There are a few things that have made this old-school handcrafted embroidery style hot again - not just in India, but worldwide.

 Firstly, forming Self-Help Groups and Chikankari craft clusters supported by NGOs and government agencies helped develop infrastructure and provide stability in employment and income for craftspeople.
 Co-operatives and startups connecting artisans directly with buyers also empowered embroiderers.

-Secondly, new entrepreneurs promoted Chikankari through geographical indication tagging and social media, attracting young consumers.
+Secondly, new entrepreneurs promoted the art form through geographical indication tagging and social media, attracting young consumers.
 Public figures like politicians, who associated Chikankari with tradition, further popularized it.

 The most crucial factor though has been the online marketplaces launched in India over the last decade.
 Ecommerce websites offered a direct-to-consumer sales channel for Chikankari garments and products to every corner of India along with exports.
 This enormously widened the reach and revived demand.